GooglyBlox/ClipboardToFileInput/README.md

 - Click on any file input field.
 - Click `Paste` to paste your clipboard content (accept clipboard permissions if prompted).
 - Click `Browse Files` to input files from your filesystem instead of clipboard.
+- Drag and Drop files from your file system to the overlay box for ease-of-upload from your file manager.

 ## Submit Issues